 ProductHunt and TechCrunch are great sources of new products to critique daily.
 For example, here is a ProductHunt thread on Uber Health.
 You can practice your core skills by drilling yourself on Uber Health scenarios.
 For example, you might ask yourself:

 A second option: pick a product each week and debate it with a friend.
 For the sake of a good debate, frame a key question and assign each person a side in the debate.

 Continuing with the Uber Health example, a good framing is: "Should Uber have launched Uber Health?"
-One side might argue that the healthcare market is massive, has unique requirements (e.g., HIPPA compliance) and thus a dedicated product in this space makes sense.
-The con side might argue that a verticalized version of the core Uber product complicates the offering, requires too much custom development (e.g., HIPPA compliance) and isn't clearly differentiated enough from the core product.
+One side might argue that the healthcare market is massive, has unique requirements (e.g., HIPAA compliance) and thus a dedicated product in this space makes sense.
+The con side might argue that a verticalized version of the core Uber product complicates the offering, requires too much custom development (e.g., HIPAA compliance) and isn't clearly differentiated enough from the core product.

 Regardless of the specific arguments, you'll find this exercise helps hone your core skills.
 Again, it will force you to debate things like market opportunity (analytical skills), whether it should have been launched (prioritization skills), etc. As an added benefit, doing this exercise with a friend will also begin to hone your communication and persuasion skills.